mehmetakifaksoy/MyPythonProjects/README.md

 # MyPythonProjects
-this is my python projects
+this is my python projects and examples